vermasaksham/hello/README.md

 Hi!
 GitHub People

-Saksham here, I like tech
+Saksham here, I like tech.
 New to GitHub...